 Conduct a regular check of equipment for safety, cleanliness, and good repair.

-Set up activity area and waterfront/boat pier during staff week.
+Set up activity area during staff week.

 Submit orders for supplies and equipment during staff week or when needed ensuring the timely arrival of materials.